 Excellent, so you’ve decided to explore the world-class range of flamenco shows in Madrid and enjoy one – or perhaps more, as you’re likely to get flamenco-hooked!
 And now you’re wondering – where can I see the best flamenco show in Madrid?

 When it comes to choosing a tablao (what’s a tablao?), remember this mantra: “A tablao is only as good as the artists that are performing that night”.
-So before rushing into any decisions, you may want to check out my flamenco calendar to see who is performing where on the dates you’re available.
-The calendar includes videos of the artists which will help you decide who you’re a fan of.
 But sure enough, there is a few tablaos you can trust to have great artists performing virtually every night, and which are handily smack-bang in the centre of Madrid’s gorgeous old town.
 I’ve listed below my four favourite flamenco venues to see the best flamenco show in Madrid.

 I always get the flamenco shakes whenever I go in this place.
 There is an old tavern at the front of the venue, and the tablao itself is at the back.
 Grab a caña at the bar and immerse yourself in the ambiance that builds up every night before and especially after the show – mostly if it’s the weekend!
 Shows are €38 and include a drink.
 Besides their brilliant programme, they run a fantastic flamenco concert programme upstairs, in the Sala García Lorca.
 Very popular with flamenco aficionados, these concerts feature true flamenco singing and guitar legends such as Remedios Amaya, Capullo de Jerez or Niño Jero.